buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 A character can learn a new skill or improve it with a study/practice of at least 4 hours a day for at least 4 months with a teacher who has a higher skill score than the one the character aims for.
 After this time, the player can assign a point to the basic skill they have applied themselves to.

-To learn a new profession, at least 6 months must pass for 6 hours a day with someone who practices that profession.
+To learn a new profession, at least 6 months must pass, studying 6 hours a day with someone who practices that profession.
 After the 6 months, the character acquires the 4 skills of the profession.
 Any Skills already known will increase by 1 point.

 ### Skills and their areas of use